Donny-ai/NLP-Twitter-Sentiment-Analysis-2/README.md

 ![logistic regression scores](logreg_eval.png)
 ![histogram of sampled tweets](hist_y_test.png)
 ![histogram of predicted sentiment](hist_y_pred.png)
+_______
+## Predicting sentiment on a specific company

-From the sampled dataset, I then grabbed only tweets containing "twitter" to see how the model scores them and to get a glimpse of public sentiment towards that company.
+From the sampled dataset, I then grabbed only tweets containing "twitter" to see how the model scores them and to get a glimpse of public sentiment towards the company and platform.
 I was supposed to do this for an AI company, but I couldn't find such a company with over 100 tweets in my sampled dataset.
 But  twitter is sort of an AI company now...
 ![logistic regression scores on twitter tweets](twitter_eval.png)
 ![histogram of twitter sentiment](hist_twit_y.png)
-![histogram of predicted twitter sentiment](hist_twit_y_pred.png)
+![histogram of predicted twitter sentiment](hist_twit_y_pred.png) **Looks like sentiment is mostly positive.
+Many twitter users wouldn't have predicted this!**